DevOps-MBSE/AaC/docs/index.md

 We believe we can discover new ways to define, deliver, and evolve complex systems using Architecture-as-Code.

 ### The Command Line Interface

 AaC is also the name of the modular command line interface (CLI) that can parse a Architecture-as-Code model and produce artifacts from it.
 The CLI has an extensible command library that currently contains commands that can verify syntax and patterns, generate code and produce static reports.

 The entire AaC product is extensible so you can use only the features you want.
 AaC is purposefully small.
-Additional functionallity is achieved through installing plugins.
+Additional functionality is achieved through installing plugins.

 ### The Graphical User Interface